Maharashtra State Quota Counselling vs All India Quota Counselling

 Conclusion

 Understanding the difference between the state and All India quota can make a big difference when applying through Maharashtra NEET UG counselling.
 While the 85% state quota gives local students a strong advantage, the 15% AIQ opens up opportunities in top colleges across India.
 Knowing the eligibility rules, reservation policies, and counselling authorities for both helps students plan better.
 Whether you’re targeting colleges within Maharashtra or exploring options nationwide, staying updated with the official counselling schedule and guidelines is key.
-So, prepare well, choose wisely, and follow the process carefully to secure your medical or dental seat in 2025.
+So, prepare well, choose wisely, and follow the process carefully to secure your medical or dental seat in 2026.

-1. Who is eligible for the Maharashtra state quota counselling?
+Ques.
+Who is eligible for the Maharashtra state quota counselling?

-2. Can I apply for both AIQ and Maharashtra state quota seats?
+Ques.
+Can I apply for both AIQ and Maharashtra state quota seats?

+Ans.
 Yes, students from Maharashtra can apply for both.
-They can participate in the 85% state quota counselling managed by CET Cell and also register for the 15% All India Quota seats handled by MCC.
+They can participate in the 85% state quota counselling managed by the CET Cell and also register for the 15% All India Quota seats handled by MCC.

-3. What is the counselling process under Maharashtra AIQ counselling?
+Ques.
+What is the counselling process under Maharashtra AIQ counselling?

+Ans.
 Maharashtra AIQ counselling is conducted by the Medical Counselling Committee (MCC).
 Students need to register online, fill in their preferences, and go through the national-level seat allotment process based on NEET All India Rank.

-4. Are private colleges included in the Maharashtra state quota counselling?
+Ques.
+Are private colleges included in the Maharashtra state quota counselling?

+Ans.
 Yes, private medical and dental colleges in Maharashtra also participate in the state quota counselling.
 However, the number of seats and fee structures may vary from government colleges.

-5. Is there a reservation policy in Maharashtra NEET counselling?
+Ques.
+Is there a reservation policy in Maharashtra NEET counselling?